woodRock/fishy-business/docs/source/thoughts.rst

 2022-03-22
 ----------
-    * Follow up work on cai2020high and codevilla2018end needed:
+    * Follow up work on (Cai 2020, Codevilla 2018) needed:
     * A rally car with two models, (1) driver and (2) directions giver.
     * Directions giver:
         * A model that usges computer vision to create a map of the road from multiple cameras.